 - Long venomous spine before the first dorsal fin.
-Care should be taken in handling this species as venomous spines can cause painful wounds.
 There is a second dorsal fin that merges with the tapered (caudal) tail fin.

-- Sexually dimorphic; male and female are different in appearance.
-Adult male possesses two obvious secondary sexual characteristics: a bulbous or club-shaped knob on top of its head above the eye and pelvic claspers extending from the posterior edge of the pelvic fins.
+- Sexually dimorphic; males and females are different in appearance.
+Adult males possess two obvious secondary sexual characteristics: a bulbous or club-shaped knob on top of their heads above the eye and pelvic claspers extending from the posterior edge of the pelvic fins.

 - Diet consists of shrimp, clams, worms, sea stars, mollusks and fish.
 Uses tooth plates to crush hard-bodied prey such as crabs, clams, and echinoderms.